ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ![Roles_Features_0](/images/Roles_Features_0.png)

-When the reboot is complete and the Storage Device is added, you can verify if MPIO is configured and working.
+When the restart is complete and the Storage Device is added, you can verify if MPIO is configured and working.
 To do so, look at **Target Device Details** and click **MPIO**:
 ![DeviceDetails_0](/images/DeviceDetails_0.png)

 If MPIO wasn't configured correctly, your storage device disconnects and becomes unavailable when a network outage occurs or when {{site.data.keyword.BluSoftlayer_full}} Teams perform maintenance.
 MPIO ensures an extra level of connectivity during those events, and keeps an established session with active reads/writes going to the LUN.